Daemios/SpaceOverhaulMod/README.md

 First point of interest after leaving Earth.
 ### Notable features
 - Low-G environment useful to produce advanced materials required for further exploration
+- T1 iron miner available for use on earth at end of Moon progression

 ## Mars

 ### Notable features
-- Several low-tier (i.e. iron) dense ore deposits are available for automining.
+- Several low-tier dense ore deposits are available for automining.

 ## Europa
 ### About